 A few situations that could be “disqualifying” would be if you aren't able or willing to pay off your debts, irresponsibility with your spending habits, and attempting to live above your means by having an expensive lifestyle that is inconsistent with your income.
 Other issues that could come up?
 Having financial problems due to gambling or alcohol and drug use, committing acts such as embezzlement, tax evasion, theft or some other form of financial misconduct, and finally just having consistent difficulty meeting financial obligations like your car payment or over drafting your bank account.

-Here’s the surprise about bankruptcy: Filing for bankruptcy could in some instances increase your chances of approval for security clearance because you are showing a willingness to take steps forward in resolving your debts and financial issues.
+Here’s the surprise about bankruptcy: Filing for bankruptcy could in some instances increase your chances of approval for a security clearance because you are showing a willingness to take steps forward in resolving your debts and financial issues.
 This is because debt-free people are less likely to take bribes or commit some form of illegal act, which makes them a better candidate for security clearance.

 Like I said in the beginning, a bankruptcy will not necessarily be a quick fix.
 They will look at the circumstances that led you to file for bankruptcy.
 Maybe something happened unexpectedly like the loss of a job or your child got sick and this led to a mountain of debt you couldn't handle.
 This would be viewed more favorably than someone who wracked up credit card debt by gambling and drinking and being financially irresponsible.